HamzaZaidiX/Facebook-Reactions-Animation/README.md

 # Facebook-Reactions-Animation

 Facebook Reaction Animation made with `React JS` and `FramerMotion`.
-The Reactions are important in Facebook that we use in our daily life if the video we like we give thumbsup 👍 reaction or 😍 reaction
+The Reactions are important in Facebook that we use in our daily life if the video we like we give thumbsup 👍 reaction or 😍 reaction.
+Hope u like this my small project!

 ## 🔧 Tools Used:
 - React Js